 Obstructive feline lower urinary tract disease is a common presentation in general practice.
-At Gerardo Poli's hospital, temporary relief is generally achieved within 15 minutes of patient arrival.6 mins
+At Gerardo Poli's hospital, temporary relief is generally achieved within 15 minutes of patient arrival.

 Gerardo Poli offers advice for diagnosing cases of gastric dilatation-volvulus, lists clinical signs and discusses the importance of performing an abdominal radiograph.